electric-sql/electric/website/docs/guides/writes.md

 This is a powerful and pragmatic pattern, occupying a compelling point in the design space.
 It's relatively simple to implement.

 Persisting optimistic state makes local writes more resilient.
 Storing optimistic state in a shared store allows all your components to see and react to it.
-This avoids one of the weaknesses with component-scoped optimistic state and makes this pattern more suitable for more complex, real world apps.
+This avoids the weaknesses with ephemoral, component-scoped optimistic state and makes this pattern more suitable for more complex, real world apps.

 Seperating immutable synced state from mutable local state also makes it easy to reason about and implement rollback strategies.
 Worst case, you can always just wipe the local state and/or re-sync the server state, without having to unpick some kind of merged mutable store.